• Home

 • Bacon- This recipe will work with thin or thick cut bacon so use what you like best.

-• Eggs- We need 2 eggs for scrambling and adding to the fried rice plus additional fried eggs for topping.
+• Eggs- You will need 2 eggs for scrambling and adding to the fried rice plus additional fried eggs for topping.

 The Method